-MSEC has prepared this subsidence report to support the Longwalls 301-303 Extraction Plan Application.
+MSEC has prepared this Subsidence Report to support the updated Longwalls 301-303 Extraction Plan (September 2018).
 The predictions and impact assessments provided in this report are based on the Extraction Plan Layout.

-A comparison of predicted subsidence predictions and impact assessments has also been made for the natural and built features resulting from extraction of Longwalls 301 to 303, based on the Extraction Plan Layout, with the Preferred Project Layout for these longwalls at Metropolitan Colliery.
+A comparison of predicted subsidence predictions and impact assessments has been made for the natural and built features resulting from extraction of Longwalls 301 to 303, based on the Extraction Plan Layout, with the Preferred Project Layout for these longwalls at Metropolitan Colliery.

-The main changes made to the longwalls for the Extraction Plan Layout compared with the Preferred Project Layout include an approximate 6 degree anti-clockwise rotation, a reduction in length of each of the Longwalls 301 to 303 at their commencing (northern) ends, a narrowing of the tailgate pillar widths of Longwalls 302 and 303 at their finishing (southern) ends, a shortening of the finishing end of Longwall 301 and a minor shortening of the finishing end of Longwall 302.
+The main changes made to the longwalls for the Extraction Plan Layout compared with the Preferred Project Layout include an approximate 6 degree anti-clockwise rotation, a reduction in length of each of the Longwalls 301 to 303 at their commencing and finishing ends, and a narrowing of the tailgate pillar widths of Longwalls 302 and 303 at their finishing (southern) ends.

-The changes from the Preferred Project Layout generally result in a reduction in predicted subsidence parameters at the northern end of the longwalls, which are proposed to be shortened, and an increase in predicted subsidence parameters at the southern ends of the longwalls, where pillar widths have been reduced.
+The changes from the Preferred Project Layout generally result in a reduction in predicted subsidence parameters where the longwalls have been shortened, and an increase in predicted subsidence parameters at the southern ends of the longwalls, where pillar widths have been reduced.
 While there is an increase in the predicted subsidence parameters at the southern ends of the longwalls, based on the Extraction Plan Layout, the magnitudes of the maximum predicted subsidence parameters are similar to the maxima predicted elsewhere above Preferred Project Layout.
 As a result, the overall impact assessments for the natural and built features based on the Extraction Plan Layout are unchanged, or reduce compared to those based on the Preferred Project Layout.